Day After Labor Day - October 30th

 Border Field Weekend Vehicle Access

 Planning to go to Border Field State Park This Weekend?
 Road and safety conditions change frequently, check current entrance gate status and other important information by clicking here to visit the Tijuana Estuary website.

-Beautiful New Picnic Facilities Now Open to the Public on Monument Mesa.
+Beautiful Picnic Facilities on Monument Mesa.
 Read more.

 Border Field State Park is on the very southwestern corner of the United States and 15 miles south of San Diego.
 Border Field is located within the Tijuana River National Estuarine Research Reserve, an important wildlife habitat.
 The sand dunes and salt marshes give refuge to critically threatened and endangered birds such as the Western Snowy Plover, the California Least Tern, and the Light-footed Clapper Rail.